bronzehedwick/bronzehedwick.github.io/_posts/2014-12-16-mac-os-x-command-line-calendars.md

 Or maybe you'd like to setup a function that calls the command for easy use, or to add to your login message?
 While we're at it, why don't we throw in a few more calendars as well.

+**Update**
+I added `-A 0` to the `calendar` command, which limits the display to only events that happened on todays date, instead of tomorrow and yesterday, as well.

 bash/zsh:

 {% highlight sh %}
 today() {
-  calendar -f /usr/share/calendar/calendar.birthday
+  calendar -A 0 -f /usr/share/calendar/calendar.birthday
-  calendar -f /usr/share/calendar/calendar.computer
+  calendar -A 0 -f /usr/share/calendar/calendar.computer
-  calendar -f /usr/share/calendar/calendar.history
+  calendar -A 0 -f /usr/share/calendar/calendar.history
-  calendar -f /usr/share/calendar/calendar.music
+  calendar -A 0 -f /usr/share/calendar/calendar.music
-  calendar -f /usr/share/calendar/calendar.lotr
+  calendar -A 0 -f /usr/share/calendar/calendar.lotr
 }
 {% endhighlight %}